 Enjoy a scenic river cruise on the Belize River.
 Then head out to the amazing Altun Ha ruins of the ancient Mayan civilization for a tour of the breathtaking grounds.
 At the end of your tour, enjoy a traditional lunch and some free time to shop for souvenirs.

 Engage in an immersive eco-tourism experience at the Community Baboon Sanctuary, where you'll explore the wonders of the Belizean rainforest and learn the local efforts to protect the native black howler monkeys.
-The Belize Zoo and Tropical Education Center is a non-profit organization focused on wildlife conservation through wildlife rehabilitation and environmental education.
+You will also learn about Creole heritage and culture through demonstrations of local traditions such as fly brush making, rice beating, and cashew wine tasting.

 The adventure for adrenaline lovers!
 Go ziplining through the lush Belizean jungle and then tubing in the cathedral-like crystal caves where stalactites form dazzling displays, leading to a sacred site of the ancient Mayans.